 Welcome to my portfolio site! :) My name is Lukas Van Daele Vest and for as long as I can remember I have been passionate about Design in games.
 I turned that drive into a professional career after attaining my bachelor's degree in Digital Arts & Entertainment.
-I have 10 years of work experience in the games industry and have shipped plenty of games during that time.
-Prior to that I have a background in modding.
-As a Senior Level Designer and Scripter I enjoy working with people across multiple disciplines and can collaborate and communicate well to bring any idea to life.
-Throughout my years I have amassed many skills and I am proficient in all design skills from paper design, prototyping and scripting.
-I enjoy working with visuals but I don’t shy away from a technical challenge and I like to develop a breadth of skills while focusing on level design.
+I have over 10 years of work experience in the games industry and have shipped plenty of games during that time.
+Before that I was active in the modding community as a level designer.
+As a Senior Level Designer I enjoy working with people across multiple disciplines and can collaborate and communicate well to bring any idea to life.
+Throughout my years I have amassed many skills and I am proficient in all design skills from paper design, whiteboxing & prototyping layouts and scripting.
+I enjoy working with visuals but I don’t shy away from a technical challenge and I like to develop a breadth of skills that help me in pushing the best level design.
 Colleagues have described me as a friendly and creative problem solver that is dependable and level-headed.
-I have a high standard of quality and don't shy away from responsibility.
+I have a high standard of quality and I can carry a lot of responsibility on my shoulders.
 I have mentored junior level designers and will help and inspire the team in any way I can to lift the overall experience to its maximum potential.

 2020-current - Multi player